Kt/V Calculator Daugirdas

 Our tool requires you to know three fundamental lab findings:

-- Kt/V urea - both pre and post dialysis level of urea
+- Kt/V urea - both pre and post dialysis levels of urea;

 You may read some more about these values using: